 25. Prior to the release of Disney+, Netflix paid $300 million to stream Disney’s content

 A key draw for Netflix users, before Disney+ launched, was its exclusive access to Disney’s animated films and other content.
 Netflix paid $300 million to stream Disney content.
 Disney, in turn, likely used some of that revenue to build its own service.
-Notably, although Disney is now operating a competition on-demand service, Netflix still maintains rights to some of Disney’s most popular content for several more years.
+Notably, although Disney is now operating a competitive on-demand service, Netflix still maintains rights to some of Disney’s most popular content for several more years.